Bleachless/Sunalters/README.md

 ## ✨ Features

 -  Lyrics: The bot can search for song lyrics and display them in the chat.
--  DJ: The bot can play music in a voice channel using commands.
+-  DJ: Set the DJ role so that only users with that role can use the bot.
--  Command-only DJ: The bot can be configured to only respond to music commands from a specific role.
+-  Command-Restricted DJ: The bot can be customized to only respond to specific commands related to the DJ function, providing greater control and customization for the user.

 ## 🚀 Installation